PowerShift Publications 2018-2011

 A Brave New Transatlantic Partnership (October 2013)

-Author: Kim Bizzarri (with contributions from Pia Eberhardt on Chapter 7)
+Author: Kim Bizzarri (with contributions by Pia Eberhardt to Chapter 7)

 Summary: The publication criticises the risks of a transatlantic trade partnership (TTIP) between the EU and the US.
 It highlights the potential socio-economic and environmental consequences of increased trade liberalisation and deregulation, such as job losses, erosion of consumer protection standards and negative impacts on sustainable agriculture.